Mean field limits of co-evolutionary signed heterogeneous networks: Generalized co-evolutionary Kuramoto network

-The following property demonstrates that the symmetry of the evolving graph measure is preserved over time. \begin{proposition} Assume $(\mathbf{A1})$-$(\mathbf{A5})$.
-Assume $h$ is symmetric: Let $(\phi,\eta_{\cdot})$ be the solution to the IVP \eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3} on $t\in \cI_{t_0}$.
-If $\eta_0$ is symmetric then so is $\eta_t$ for all $t\in\cI_{t_0}$. \end{proposition} \begin{proof} This is a direct result due to the symmetry of $h$.
-Indeed, if $(\phi(t),\eta_t)$ is a solution, then so is $(\phi(t),\eta^*_t)$ since $h$ is symmetric, where we recall $\eta^*_t$ is the dual of $\eta_t$.
-By the uniqueness of solutions due to Theorem~\ref{thm-characteristic-1}, we have $\eta_t=\eta^*_t$, i.e., $\eta_t$ is symmetric. \end{proof} \begin{example} Let $h(u)=(u-1/2)^2$ for $u\in\mathbb{T}$ and extend it to be a 1-periodic function.
-Then $h$ is symmetric. \end{example} We have an equivalent characterization of the solutions to the characteristic equation \eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3} by an integral equation. \begin{proposition}[Variation of constants formula] Assume $(\mathbf{A1})$-$(\mathbf{A5})$.
+where the fourth equality uses the symmetry of $(W_{ij})_{1\le i,j\le N}$.
+By Definition~\ref{definition-symmetric-DGM}, $\eta_0$ is a symmetric SDGM. \end{example}} We have an equivalent characterization of the solutions to the characteristic equation \eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3} by an integral equation. \begin{proposition}[Variation of constants formula] Assume $(\mathbf{A1})$-{$(\mathbf{A6})$}.
 Then $(\phi,\eta)$ is a local (global, respectively) solution to \eqref{characteristic-Eq-1}-\eqref{characteristic-Eq-3} if and only if $(\phi,\eta)$ is a local (global, respectively) solution to

 \end{proposition} The proof is given in Appendix~\ref{appendix-prop-equivalent}.